There are only a finite number of excluded minors for the class of bicircular matroids: Finding

-\begin{proof} If $G$ is 3-connected, then every edge is in $S$ and the result holds.
-So assume $G$ has a proper 2-separation.
-We proceed by induction on the number of vertices of $G$.
-The result clearly holds when $|V(G)|=4$, so assume $|V(G)| > 4$ and that the result hold for graphs with less than $|V(G)|$ vertices.
-Let $(A,B)$ be a proper 2-separation of $G$ with $B$ minimal.
-Then $B \subseteq S$.
 Let $G' = (V',E')$ be the graph obtained from $G$ by replacing $B$ with a single edge linking the two vertices in $V(A) \cap V(B)$.
-Let $S'$ be the set of contractable edges of $G'$.
+Let $S'$ be the set of contractible edges of $G'$.
 By induction, $(V',S')$ is 2-connected.
 Let $x$, $y$ be the vertices in $V(A) \cap V(B)$.
 Let $R$ be the set of edges of $G$ that are either loops incident to $x$ or $y$ or have both $x$ or $y$ as ends.
-While no edge in $R$ is contractable in $G$, every edge in $R$ is contractable in $G'$.
+While no edge in $R$ is contractible in $G$, every edge in $R$ is contractible in $G'$.
 By minimality, no edge in $R$ is in $B$.
 Thus $S = (S' - R) \cup B$, and so $(V,S)$ is 2-connected. \end{proof}

 We denote by $\si(G)$ the graph obtained from a graph $G$ by replacing every set of parallel edges with a single edge and removing all loops.
 Denote by $K_{2,n}'$ the graph obtained by adding an edge linking the two degree $n$ vertices of $K_{2,n}$.